Testriq logo

 Robotic Safety Testing: Meeting ISO 10218, 13482, and Beyond

-Robotic Safety Testing: Meeting ISO 10218, 13482, and Beyond Safety is the foundation of every robotic system.
+Safety is the foundation of every robotic system.
 Whether it’s an industrial arm assembling car parts or a mobile robot delivering packages, one malfunction can cause injury, property damage, or costly downtime.
-Robotic safety testing ensures machines operate without causing harm to people, their surroundings, or […]
+Robotic safety testing ensures machines operate without causing harm to people, their surroundings, or themselves.
+It’s not just about compliance; it’s about trust, […]

 Author